scottlandon8/scott-portfolio/final_project_part3.md

 visualization helped me see what was confusing or the assumptions I had made in creating the story.
 I think this lesson is not just data visualizations specific but also important to understant in a lot of different aspects.

-### The link to my final story is here: [Shorthand: "Exercise: The Underutilized Study Habit](https://carnegiemellon.shorthandstories.com/exercise-the-underutilized-study-habit/index.html)<br>
+### The link to my final story is here created in Shorthand: ["Exercise: The Underutilized Study Habit"](https://carnegiemellon.shorthandstories.com/exercise-the-underutilized-study-habit/index.html)<br>

 ### Sources
 “Lack of Physical Activity.”
 Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, 25 Sept.
 2019, https://www.cdc.gov/chronicdisease/resources/publications/factsheets/physical-activity.htm.